 - Pointy Stores help local shoppers find out what’s available more easily

 - It’s a quick and easy way to reach high intent shoppers from further away

 You’ll need to have an existing point-of-sale system, and decide between installing a physical Pointy box or downloading the app, which will determine the final cost.

 Note: Pointy is currently available in a select number of territories: the US, Canada, UK, Ireland, and Australia.

 Pointy can check whether your business is eligible.
 You will need to provide your store name, email address and contact information in order to do so.

 How to get started with Pointy from Google

-If you’re ready to apply, log in to your Google My Business listing and navigate to the ‘Products’ tab on the left.
+If you’re ready to apply, log into Google Business Profile Manager and navigate to the ‘Products’ tab on the left.
 You should see a promo card for Pointy: